MarcoESCRIBANO/Mapillary2COCO-Toolbox/README.md

 >resize.py

-This python script helps you resize your transformed mapillary vistas datasets to fit your model.
+This python script helps you resize the images in your transformed mapillary vistas datasets annotations to fit your model.
-It can also match your classes with corresponding COCO classes to evaluate your dataset on models pre-trained on COCO.

 #### Brief Introduction

-Put the target folder path (where you want your resized dataset) in the compose.yaml file volumes.
+Put the target folder path (where you want your resized dataset) in the compose.yaml file volumes. \
-Rewrite your Json annotations with resized segmentation mask, bbox and image information.
-Resize your dataset images.
+The algorithm rewrite your Json annotations with resized segmentation mask, bbox and image information and also resize your dataset images.
-Can also rewrite your category_id (classes).